 The bouyant U’s pressed for a second before the interval and they almost got it when a mix-up between keeper Josh Lillis and defender Marcus Holness saw the ball fly loose near goal, however agonisingly it would not sit down in time for the lurking Mooney to capitalise.

 Having emerged from that storm with just a one goal deficit, Rochdale found an equaliser less than two minutes after the restart.
-Barry-Murphy whipped in a wicked in-swinging corner from the left and centre-back Dawson was allowed a clear run through a crowded box to smash home on the half-volley from just six yards out.
+Brian Barry-Murphy whipped in a wicked in-swinging corner from the left and centre-back Dawson was allowed a clear run through a crowded box to smash home on the half-volley from just six yards out.

 Rochdale boss Keith Hill made a double change to his forward line after 58 minutes bringing on Manchester City loanee Andrew Tutte and John-Louis Akpa Akpro.